ubc-library-rc/gis-intro-qgis/content/qgis-overview.md

 #### QGIS Resources
 {: .no_toc}
-- UBC Research Commons has two workshops to get you started: [Intro to Map Production with QGIS](https://ubc-library-rc.github.io/gis-intro-qgis/) and [Tools and Workflows in QGIS](https://ubc-library-rc.github.io/gis-tools-workflows/).
+- UBC Research Commons has two workshops to get you started: [Intro to Map Production with QGIS](https://ubc-library-rc.github.io/gis-intro-qgis/), [Tools and Workflows in QGIS](https://ubc-library-rc.github.io/gis-tools-workflows/), and [Plugins in QGIS](https://ubc-library-rc.github.io/gis-plugins-qgis/).
 - QGIS itself has extensive online documentation.
 [User Guide](https://docs.qgis.org/3.40/en/docs/user_manual/index.html) *and* [Training Manual](https://docs.qgis.org/3.40/en/docs/training_manual/index.html).
 QGIS also has a vibrant user community, with answers to nearly any question you might have only a web search away.
 Many helpful tutorial demonstrations can be found on Youtube.
 [CWU Geography](https://www.youtube.com/@cwugeography3290) offers especially clear and helpful content.